-Transfection is the process of delivering a genetic cargo into the cells.
+The first step in many genetic related studies is the transfection that is the process of delivering a genetic cargo into the cells.
 The main challenge for both therapeutic and diagnostic use of genetic methods such as CRISPR-Cas is the low transfection rate.
 The cell is designed such that it does not allow unwanted external materials to enter the cell.
 Therefore, it is not trivial to deliver genetic material to the cell.
 The cell can either voluntarily uptake the external material via endocytosis or be forced to absorb the external material.
 In the former, the genetic material is carried by vesicles in a way that the cell does not identify it as a predator and devours the vesicle, and therefore the genetic material.
-An example of this is cationic lipid lipofectin.
+An example of this is cationic lipid lipofection.
 In the latter technique, the membrane of the cell is rendered permeable via an external force.
 This external force could be an electric voltage (electroporation), ultrasound wave (sonoporation), magnetic force (magnetofection), etc. Each of them has its own advantages and disadvantages and can be fit for a specific condition.
 The challenge is that even with the external force, the transfection rate barely reaches 10%.
 The low transfection rate is a significant barrier for researchers aiming at delivering novel therapeutic and diagnostic techniques to the market.
+Microfluidic approaches for gene delivery, however, can be of help.

 Lipofection is associated with using a lipid material as a carrier for delivering the DNA.
 The lipid is attached to a tail with a positive charge.
 The lipids then self-assemble to form liposomes and attract the DNA with the opposite charge.
 The cell membrane is made of a phospholipid bilayer and can easily merge with the liposome.
 The nucleic acid cargo of the liposome vesicle then gets released inside the cell.
 The bulk techniques for lipofection normally have a very low success rate.
 Microfluidic lipofection techniques, however, have been able to increase the transfection rate by one order of magnitude.